StackTips

 How it works?

 A CountDownLatch is initialized with a given N count.
 The await methods block the current thread execution until the count reaches zero.
 Once a task/thread completes the countDown() method will be called which results N– for every call.
 Once N size reaches zero, the thread which was awaiting returns immediately.
-CountDownLatch doesnt allow to change the count at runtime. i.e. once initialized it cannot be increased or reset.
+CountDownLatch doesn't allow to change the count at runtime. i.e. once initialized it cannot be increased or reset.

-Create CountDownLatch and initialize with the count N. Other worker threads must have reference of latch object, because they will need to notify the CountDownLatch object that they have completed their task.
 This notification is done by countDown() method.
 Each time we call countDown() method, it decreases count of N. When all N threads have called this method, count reaches to zero and main thread is allowed to resume its execution.

 CountDownLatch Example